 To provide competent, fair, swift and deployable prosecution services to the Canadian Armed Forces in Canada and overseas.

 “ORDO PER JUSTITIA” or “DISCIPLINE THROUGH JUSTICE”.
 The DMP is a key player in the Canadian military justice system helping to promote respect for the law, as well as discipline, good order, high morale, esprit de corps, group cohesion and operational efficiency and capability.

 In accordance with section 165.15 of the NDA, the DMP is assisted by officers from the Regular Force and the Reserve Force who are barristers or advocates.
 DMP can also count on a small but highly effective group of civilian support staff.
 Appointed for a four-year term, the DMP fulfils his mandate in a manner that is fair, impartial and objective.
-Although the DMP acts under the general supervision of the JAG, he exercises his legal mandate independently.
-Those duties and functions, which are set out in the NDA, the QR&O, ministerial orders and other instruments, include:
+Although the DMP acts under the general supervision of the JAG, he exercises his prosecutorial mandate independently.
+Those duties and functions, set out in the NDA, the QR&O, ministerial orders and other instruments, include:

 - Reviewing all CSD charges referred to him through the CAF chain of command and determining whether:

-- The charges or other charges founded on the evidence should be tried by court martial; or
+- The charges or other charges founded on the evidence should be tried by court martial;

 - Conducting – within Canada or at deployed locations overseas – the prosecution of all charges tried by court martial.

 - Acting as appellate counsel for the Minister of National Defence on all appeals from courts martial, to the CMAC and to the SCC.

 - Acting as the representative of the CAF at all custody review hearings conducted before a military judge.

 - Providing legal advice to military police personnel assigned to the CFNIS.